alpacadev1/Writeups/picoCTF/General Skills/Collaborative Development.md

   * main
 ```

-Essentially this command tells git to list out all the branches that Git knows about
+This command lists all the branches Git knows about.
+To understand branches better, I did some quick research and found these useful explanations:
-Googling what are git branches? led me to some interesting guides:

   "Git branches are effectively a pointer to a snapshot of your changes" https://www.atlassian.com/git/tutorials/usingbranches

   "In Git, a branch is a new/separate version of the main repository". - https://www.w3schools.com/git/git_branch.asp?remote=github

-Using advice from the hint I git configed myself
+With that knowledge in mind, I followed the hint and configured Git:
 ```git config --global user.name "Your Name"```

 ```git config --global user.email "your.email@example.com"```